Types of Denture Repairs: When Same-day Repair is Appropriate

 3 Main Types of Denture Repair

 Before becoming a denture wearer, you need to know that dentures will gradually become loose-fitting or break over time; hence you may need to go to the dentist for repairs or a replacement.
 A damaged or fractured denture can distress the wearer and cause physical discomfort.
 The dentist may suggest three main types of repairs done to dentures in Oak Lawn, IL, depending on the nature of the damage.
-They are:- Denture Realigning
+They are:

 - Denture Rebase